step_epi_lag and step_epi_ahead create a specification of a recipe step

 that will add new columns of shifted data.
-The former will created a lag
+The step_epi_lag will create

-specify an alternative filler value with the default
+or you may specify an alternative value with the default argument.

 Arguments